 Diller Teen Fellows gather on a regular basis to explore their relationships with the program’s pillars and values.
 They are encouraged to learn and lead as they consider what it means to be Jewish, and part of a diverse, international community.
 At regular Sunday workshops, participants explore program pillars through team-building exercises, hands-on volunteering, dynamic conversations, and Jewish text study.

-Two outstanding alumni are selected annually to serve as Junior Counselors for each local Diller community.
-Junior Counselors continue in their leadership journeys by supporting and assisting program Coordinators, serving as peer mentors/advisors to current Fellows, and taking part in an International Junior Staff Cohort.
-Through their work, JCs further develop their mentorship skills, their ability to facilitate and manage others’ work and experience, and deepen their understanding of the rich and complex relationship between Jewish communities in Israel and North America.
-As part of their annual program, JCs participate in monthly conference calls, individual check-ins and two seminars; one in North America and one in Israel.
-JCs are given the unique opportunity to put into practice their newly acquired leadership skills.
+Two outstanding alumni in each Diller community are selected annually to serve as Junior Counselors.
+Junior Counselors (JCs) continue their leadership journeys by supporting and assisting Coordinators, serving as peer mentors to current Fellows, and taking part in an International Junior Staff Training.
+Through their work, JCs further develop their mentorship skills, their ability to facilitate and manage others’ work and experience, and deepen their understanding of the rich and complex relationship between Jewish communities around the world.

-In the spring, Israeli participants travel to North America/South Africa/Australia/South America/Europe to learn about Jewish life in their peers’ homes and communities.
-During their 10-day visit, Israeli participants get to know their North American/South African/Australian/South American/European peers, participate in community service projects, and learn about the history and contemporary reality of the North American/South African/Australian/South American/European Jewish experience.
+In the spring, Israeli participants travel to their partner community to learn about Jewish life in their peers’ homes and communities.
+During their 10-day visit, Israeli participants get to know their peers, participate in community service projects, and learn about the history and contemporary reality and the Jewish experience of others.

-Equally important, the North American, South African, Australian, South American, and European participants develop a new appreciation for Jewish life in their communities by experiencing it through the eyes of their Israeli peers.
+Equally important, the participants develop a new appreciation for Jewish life in their communities by experiencing it through the eyes of their Israeli peers.